babashka/nbb/README.md

 ### NPM dependencies

 Nbb does not depend on any NPM dependencies.
-All NPM libraries loaded by scripts are resolved relative to the script.
+All NPM libraries loaded by a script are resolved relative to that script.
 When using the [Reagent](#reagent) module, React is resolved in the same way as any other NPM library.

 ### Classpath